MilitaryLotus30/MalFinderTM/README.md

 ## Acknowledgments

-- This bot was created for a hackathon event held on the NTTS's Discord server.
+- This bot was created for a hackathon event held on the NTTS Discord server.
 - A team of 4 people helped on this project.
 - Wish us luck!